Metals are beneficial materials, majorly used in the construction of several structures, and as such, they are exposed to the environment.

 This can be done in several ways; such as using sandpaper to smoothen the surface or at least cleaning the surface properly with sponge and soap water.

 Painting is the best and the most common method of preventing metals from corrosion.
-Apart from being affordable, it is also a home solution, which means you can easily do it at the comfort of your home.
+Apart from being affordable, it is also a home solution, which means you can easily do it in the comfort of your home.

 That is, you can do it yourself at home; you do not require any form of expertise.